Listen to Little Simz' soulful new single 'Woman' featuring Cleo Sol

 “I love it when I see women doing their thing and looking flawless; I’m here for that!” she explained.
 “It’s empowering, it’s inspiring; I wanted to say thank you and I wanted to celebrate them.”

-The rapper has also made her directorial debut for the extravagant video of ‘Woman’.
+The rapper has also made her directorial debut with the extravagant ‘Woman’ video.
 Filmed in a lavish country manor, the clip contains cameos from “unapologetically powerful women” such as Jourdan Dunn, Joy Crookes and Denai Moore.

 According to a press release, each cast member – including Simz’s cousins Paij and Caroline – has personal significance to the rapper.